Updated: 28th May 2026

 A cloud misconfiguration is any setting, permission or control that deviates from a least-privilege, secure-by-default baseline.
 Common examples include public read/write access on storage, default credentials left in place, or security groups allowing administrative access from any source.

 These conditions often persist because cloud environments are highly automated and interconnected.
-Resources inherit permissions, templates are reused across platforms, and configuration drift accumulates over time.
-Without continuous validation, small deviations become embedded in production, creating attack paths that are easy to miss but trivial to exploit.
+Resources inherit permissions, templates are reused across accounts and providers, and configuration drift accumulates over time.
+Without continuous validation and policy guardrails, small deviations become embedded in production, creating attack paths that are easy to miss but trivial to exploit.

-Attackers actively scan for exposed assets and weak controls.
+Threat actors constantly scan for exposed assets and weak controls.
 An unencrypted snapshot, an open port on a management plane, a forgotten test workload containing live data, is often sufficient to initiate a breach.
-Under the shared responsibility model, cloud providers secure the infrastructure, but customers retain responsibility for configuration, identity and monitoring – where most failures occur.
+Under the shared responsibility model, cloud providers secure the infrastructure, while customers retain responsibility for configuration, identity and monitoring – where most failures occur.

 Common cloud misconfiguration types that drive data breaches